davidrozwod/minute_taker/README.md

 # minute_taker
 Methods for submitting and deleting data to/from a database.
-Sign-up/Log-in and Log-out methods included
+Sign-up/Log-in and Log-out included